 Activity 5: Intuition audit

-Before pupils attempt a problem, ask them: "What does your intuition tell you the answer will be?"
+Before learners attempt a problem, ask them: "What does your intuition tell you the answer will be?"
 Record predictions on the board, then work through the problem.
 Discuss where intuition was right, where it was wrong, and why.
-This builds metacognitive awareness about the reliability of intuition as a Way of Knowing in Mathematics.
+This builds metacognitive awareness about the reliability of intuition as a source of judgement in Mathematics.
 For more on metacognition in the classroom, including how to make thinking visible, the research base is strong.

 Five-Minute TOK Starters for Science